 If a student is failing to meet departmental standards, the department will notify the student in writing and specify the deficiencies.
 If the student does not remedy the deficiencies within a reasonable specified time, the student may be dismissed.
 If the student believes that this or any other departmental action is improper, the student has a right to request a review.
 If the student wishes to appeal the decision, the Chair of the Department should be contacted to arrange the appeal process following the rules of the Graduate College.
-A document on Academic Grievance Procedure is available in the departmental office and in the Graduate College, 205 Gilmore Hall.
+The Office of Graduate and Postdoctoral Studies has a document that covers the procedures for Reporting Grievances for Carver College of Medicine-affiliated programs, including BMB.
+A more general document on Academic Grievance Procedure is available through the Graduate College.